MicrosoftDocs/architecture-center/docs/example-scenario/analytics/pipelines-disaster-recovery-content.md

-The process of preparing for and recovering from a disaster is known as disaster recovery (DR).
+The process of preparing for and recovering from a disaster is called disaster recovery (DR).
 This article discusses recommended practices to achieve business continuity and disaster recovery (BCDR) for Azure Data Factory and Azure Synapse Analytics pipelines.

-BCDR strategies include availability zone redundancy, automated recovery provided by Azure Disaster Recovery, and user-managed recovery using continuous integration/continuous delivery (CI/CD).
+BCDR strategies include availability zone redundancy, automated recovery provided by Azure disaster recovery, and user-managed recovery by using continuous integration/continuous delivery (CI/CD).

 ## Architecture

 ![Diagram that shows availability zones and regions for Azure Synapse Analytics and Data Factory pipelines BCDR.](media/pipelines-disaster-recovery.png)

+*Download a [Visio file](https://arch-center.azureedge.net/BCDR_Azure_Synapse_Data_Factory.vsdx) of this architecture.*

 ### Workflow